 Essential oils can be used in three different ways:

-Our skin is generally permeable, and in areas with sweat glands and hair follicles the absorption rate is higher (like feet, palms and scalp).
-Essential and plant oils can be applied with massage, stimulating the circulation; with a hot or cold compress, or diluted in water (bath - warm water will also facilitate indirect inhalation of the oils dispersed in water).
-With high quality essential and carrier oils, it generally takes 20 to 30 minutes (up to 60 minutes) for the active organic chemicals to permeate the skin and reach the blood stream.
+Our skin is generally permeable, and in areas, with sweat glands and hair follicles, the absorption rate is higher (like feet, palms, and scalp).
+Essential and plant oils can be applied with massage, stimulating the circulation; with a hot or cold compress, or diluted in water (bath – warm water will also facilitate indirect inhalation of the oils dispersed in water).
+With high quality essential and carrier oils, it generally takes 20 to 30 minutes (up to 60 minutes) for the active organic chemicals to permeate the skin and reach the bloodstream.
 The absorption rate of essential oils is approximately 50%.
-For delicate areas where the skin is thin like face and neck, products will me blended with a lower concentration of essential oils.
+For delicate areas where the skin is thin like face and neck, products will be blended with a lower concentration of essential oils.

 Inhaling essential oils is as powerful as applying them topically – however, the absorption time is only a few seconds.
 The active chemicals of the essential oils will start working immediately.
 We inhale through the nose, which is directly linked to the limbic system of the brain (emotional brain).
 Gassy airborne molecules interact with the olfactory system receptors and, almost immediately, the brain.
 Molecules inhaled through the nose are also carried to the lungs and interact with the respiratory system as well.
 The absorption rate of essential oils is approximately 40-50%.
 The limbic system regulates the heart rate, blood pressure, breathing, memory, stress, and balances hormones.
 When a smell triggers a memory, the heart rate changes, the breathing adjusts, the levels of stress change causing an ‘emotion’.
 Inhalation is an extraordinary way to balance our emotional and most importantly psychological well-being.

 Caution must be observed if suffering from asthma and with children.